 For your adventure, you will need a golden helmet, a sword from the River Zambezi, and one of Zeus’ thunderbolts.
 Not really.
 It is actually quite simple to kill a mosquito in your house.
 While the challenge lies actually in finding it, you can still obliterate the insect even in its hideouts.
-Below, we will explain four ways to do so.
+Below, we will explain five ways to do so.

 How to kill a mosquito when you cannot find it?